irrdnet/irrd/docs/usage/configuration.rst

 .. caution::

     Journal-keeping for NRTM streams is dependent on providing a single uninterrupted stream of updates.
-    Therefore, briefly disabling it and then re-enabling it for a source that is mirrored by others, will cause gaps in the journal, causing the databases to go out of sync silently until the mirror runs a new full import.
+    This stream is only kept while ``keep_journal`` is enabled.
+Disabling it while mirrors are dependent on it, even briefly, will cause the databases to go out of sync silently until the mirror runs a new full import.

 .. note::